 Sonoma Plaza, Sonoma

 As the largest plaza of its kind in California, this eight-acre park and town center is ringed with charming shops, tasting rooms, and popular restaurants.
-The mix of small stores is beguiling, from lovely vintage inspired clothing at Bella Vita Sonoma (see photo), to cozy handcrafted bedding at Broadway Quilts, to fair trade kid's wear, coffee, home decor, and jewelry at The Global Heart.
+The mix of small stores is beguiling, from lovely vintage inspired clothing at Bella Vita Sonoma (see photo), to cozy handcrafted bedding at Broadway Quilts, to fair trade kid's wear, coffee, home decor, and jewelry at Global Heart.